ainefernandez/F1Strategy/README.md

 ## 🧠 Model Selection

-After diving into the data through Exploratory Data Analysis, we had a pretty good idea 💡 of which variables could impact lap times and pit stop costs.
-To lock in the best model, we used the `bestglm` function from the **bestglm** R package — a powerful tool that compares models using the **Bayesian Information Criterion (BIC)**.
+After diving into the data through Exploratory Data Analysis, I had a pretty good idea 💡 of which variables could impact lap times and pit stop costs.
+To lock in the best model, I used the `bestglm` function from the **bestglm** R package — a powerful tool that compares models using the **Bayesian Information Criterion (BIC)**.

 But first, let’s talk families.
-Since we're modeling **continuous** and **strictly positive** variables (lap times and pit stop costs), we explored three distribution families — each with their own twist:
+Since I'm modeling **continuous** and **strictly positive** variables (lap times and pit stop costs), I explored three distribution families:

-- 📊 **Normal** (with a logarithmic link function)
+- **Normal** (with a logarithmic link function)
-- 🔁 **Gamma** (with an inverse link function)
+- **Gamma** (with an inverse link function)
-- 🌀 **Inverse Gaussian** (with a quadratic inverse link function)
+- **Inverse Gaussian** (with a quadratic inverse link function)

-Once we had the top model from each family, we brought out the **Akaike Information Criterion (AIC)** — because **lower AIC = better model** 📉.
-This way, we picked the one that has the best predictive performance.
+Once I had the top model from each family, I brought out the **Akaike Information Criterion (AIC)** — because **lower AIC = better model** 📉.
+This way, I picked the one that has the best predictive performance.

 ### 🏁 LapTimePerKM: How Fast Can You Go?

-To estimate how lap times evolve across a stint, we modeled the variable `LapTimePerKM`.
+To estimate how lap times evolve across a stint, I modeled the variable `LapTimePerKM`.
 The champion here? 🥇 The model using the **Inverse Gaussian** family.

 Here’s how the model looks: